ozydingo/abigstick/_posts/2019-09-12-slacking-around.md

 tags: [slack, google cloud functions, lambda, serverless, javascript, async, promises]
 ---

-I'm about to lose access to a Slack workspace.
-Job changes.

-I knew that Slack has some fancy bot & API features, and out of curiosity I wanted to see what I string up to talk to and from this workspace from a personal workspace.
-Turns out there are several ways to do it, so let's walk through some of them!
+I'm now a member of more Slack workspaces than ever before.
+That got me thinking.
+Slack has all sort of bot & API features.
+Just for fun, can we string up an app that lets us talk to a target workspace from a personal one?

-Off the bat and for the record, Slack is pretty good about this and will revoke permissions to apps and bots that a user creates if they lost access or permissions.
+Off the bat and for the record, Slack is pretty good about permissions and will only allow your app permission to do actions that your user account still has access to -- so if you, hypothetically, were to lose access to one workspace, you can't follow this post as written to maintain contact with that workspace.

 If a coworker sets up the app, however ... well that's a different story.
+I didn't say that.

 Throughout this post, we'll be using [Google Cloud Functions](https://cloud.google.com/functions/) using a Node.js 8 runtime.
 We'll need this for some data translation between the requests originating from one workspace and the other.
 You can use AWS lambdas or any web server you care to set up if you wish.

 ## Create a Slack app

 The first thing you need to do is create a slack app.
-Head over to https://api.slack.com/apps and click "Create New App".
+Head over to [https://api.slack.com/apps](https://api.slack.com/apps) and click "Create New App".
 You'll need to do this in both workspaces; let's start with the "target" workspace that we're going to lose access to.

 {% include post_image.html name="create-app.png" width="500px" alt="Create New App dialog" title="Create New App dialog"%}